-Primary source conversations on the importance of Tejanos troubles with the Law of April 6, 1830

-Source: [Excerpted from Petition from Ayuntamiento of Bexar to

-Source: [Excerpted from Petition from Ayuntamiento of Bexar to Coahuila-Texas Legislature, December 19, 1832, reprinted in David J. Weber, ed., Troubles in Texas, 1832: A Tejano Viewpoint from San Antonio (Dallas: Wind River Press for DeGolyer Library of SMU, 1982)

-Think - Pair - Share

-Using the guided questions, analyze the primary source Support your claims using text evidence.

-Document Analysis

-Most Tejanos considered the Texas Revolution the continuation of the ongoing internal civil war fought over conservative ideologies.
-To many in Mexico City, Texas was backwoods, poor, desolate, and not worthy.
-With the passage of the Law of April 6, 1830, the Texas economy and the future colonization of Texas were in jeopardy.
-For those in Texas, this law was another attempt by the conservative government to control Texas.
+Primary source conversations on the importance of Tejanos troubles with the Law of April 6, 1830 Source: [Excerpted from Petition from Ayuntamiento of Bexar to Coahuila-Texas Legislature, December 19, 1832, reprinted in David J. Weber, ed., Troubles in Texas, 1832: A Tejano Viewpoint from San Antonio (Dallas: Wind River Press for DeGolyer Library of SMU, 1982) Think - Pair - Share Using the guided questions, analyze the primary source Support your claims using text evidence.
+Document Analysis Most Tejanos considered the Texas Revolution to be part of a civil war within Mexico between "centralists" and "federalists," and those conflicts went back as early as 1830.
+With the passage of the Law of April 6, 1830, both Tejanos and Anglo-Americans believed the Texas economy and the future colonization of Texas were in jeopardy.
+For those in Texas, this law was another attempt by the conservative government in Mexico City to control Texas.

-Current State of Affairs in Mexico

-What was going on with Mexico in 1835?
+Current State of Affairs in Mexico What was going on with Mexico in 1835?